Thunder Rosa: Personal life

-Before wrestling and during the early years of her wrestling career, Cervantes was a professional social worker, doing case work with at-risk young adults struggling with mental illness, homelessness, substance abuse and other life issues.
-When she realized that season three of Lucha Underground would pay enough to surpass her income as a social worker, Cervantes' husband encouraged her to focus 100% of her time and effort on wrestling.
+Before wrestling and during the early years of her wrestling career, Cervantes was a social worker, doing case work with at-risk young adults struggling with mental illness, homelessness, substance abuse, and other life issues.
+After she realized that season three of Lucha Underground would pay more than her income as a social worker, Cervantes' husband encouraged her to focus 100% of her time and effort on wrestling.

 Cervantes married Brian Cervantes on December 21, 2006, and together they have a son Anakin, born on August 31, 2005.

-Cervantes graduated from the University of California, Berkeley in 2010 with a Bachelor's Degree in Sociology.
+Cervantes graduated from the University of California, Berkeley in 2010 with a Bachelor's Degree in sociology.
 She became a US citizen on February 21, 2019.